wp-plugins/easyling-for-wp/readme.txt

 == Description ==

 [Easyling.com](http://www.easyling.com/?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "") is a proxy-based website translation solution.
 It crawls your website, finds all the pages and texts.
 Then you can do the translation yourself using our in-context, live editing/preview/review editor, or export as an XLIFF file and do the translation in your favourite CAT tool.
-As an alternative, just leave all the work to us and [order the website translation from Easyling](http://www.easyling.com/website-owners/?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "").

 Once the translation of your Wordpress is done, this Easyling for Wordpress plugin does the magic: automatically downloads your translations from Easyling only once, and presents it to your visitors using domain-based or URL-based configuration, i.e.: